NCrashed/ergvein-rusty/README.md

 Where:
 - ExternalAddress is IP of hosting machine thus an address of indexer
 - HMAC credentials for bitcoin node RPC.
 Follow this to generate your own https://github.com/bitcoin/bitcoin/tree/master/share/rpcauth
 - UTXO_COUNT is number of UTXO stored in RAM cache.
-Optimal values : 32 Gb - 40000000, 16 Gb - 20000000.
+Max memory consumption: 15Gb at 40000000, 10.5Gb at 20000000.
 Feel free to experiment with it but beware of out of memory error on high values
 2. Edit configuration.nix
 - add created module to import
 ```